-How do I deal with this personally?
+How do I personally deal with it?

-Especially as a new entrepreneur these are costs who might not be included in my calculation.
-I even recommend these customers to use such modular tools.
-Sit down for an afternoon, watch tutorials and create the website all by yourself.
-I offer my advice and explain the advantages and disadvantages: A website created by me That a website created by me first of all represent many costs, but also a payment method in the style of subscription can cause higher costs in the long run.
-I notice that the technical affinity is missing, I even offer to give short introductions to these tools.
+Especially as a new entrepreneur, these costs are often not factored in.
+I even recommend these clients to use such construction kit tools.
+To sit down for an afternoon, watch tutorials and create the website themselves.
+I offer my advice and explain the advantages and disadvantages.
+That a website created by me first represents a lot of costs, but also that a subscription style payment method can cost more in the long run.
+If I notice that the technical affinity is missing, I even offer to give short introductions to these tools.

 In these times - when almost all information is publicly available and accessible - this does not automatically mean that we have the time and patience to deal with it.
 The profession of tax consultant is not extinct, despite tools like WISO or Elster exist.
 Qute the contrary: we still need his professional advice.

 Perhaps in the same way our profession will evolve a little more away from the practical but towards the consultative function.
 That our future customers "develop" more themselves with the help of our expert guidance.

 Anyone who works with technology cannot afford to stand still either, of course.
 Just as the profession of web designer has been constantly changing since its inception, it will have to adapt again and again in the future.
 We must constantly consider our value compared to automated programs and continue to expand it.